-Configuration, vulnerability, and patch management processes are examples of critical components to effective network security.
+Critical components of effective network security controls include configuration, vulnerability, and patch management processes.
 Related processes and controls must be designed to prevent or detect such weaknesses as misconfigurations, weak credentials, and vulnerabilities and are essential in combating internal and external cyber-threats, exploitations, and unauthorized access.
 We identified certain inventory, patch management, and network security deficiencies, many of which persisted from prior audits.
 We present information about these deficiencies in a separate management letter.